-While it is still too early to sense the pandemic’s permanent impact on our urban spaces, there is no denying that the past 18 months have encouraged everyone to reconsider their relationship with the look, feel, and function of the places we live, work, and play.
+While it is still too early to gauge the COVID-19 pandemic’s permanent impact on urban spaces, there is no denying that the past 18 months have encouraged everyone to reconsider his or her relationship with the look, feel, and function of the places where we live, work, and play.

 WATG’s master planners and landscape architects share their predictions for the future of our cities, from greater emphasis on mental health to the end of single-use zoning, the evolution of the home, and more.

-For me, it’s all about the connection between urban design and improving mental health.
-We have been working with a specialist, psychologist Dr. Audrey Tang, on this for a number of years now.
-This bond will only become stronger, especially in cities, as we try to stem the pandemic of ill mental health that our species is currently weathering.
+For me, it is all about the connection between urban design and improving mental health.
+We have been working with a specialist, psychologist Audrey Tang, on this for a number of years now.
+This bond will only become stronger, especially in cities, as we try to stem the pandemic of mental health impacts the pandemic has had on people.

 A reassessment of zoning and development regulations overall is what I predict will be the longer-term impact of the pandemic: how we define the “Good City” and how to ensure it can be developed in appropriate regulatory environments.